John Roy Stewart: Literary legacy

-Some of his most well-known poems are "Lament for Lady Macintosh" and "Latha Chuil-Lodair" ("Culloden Day"), "Òran Eile air Latha Chu-Lodair ("Another Song on Culloden Day"), Urnuigh Iain Ruadh ("John Roy's Prayer"), and Òran a' Bhranndaidh ("Song to Brandy").
+Some of his most well-known poems are "Lament for Lady Macintosh" and "Latha Chuil-Lodair" ("Culloden Day"), "Òran Eile air Latha Chu-Lodair ("Another Song on Culloden Day"), Urnuigh Iain Ruaidh ("John Roy's Prayer"), and Òran a' Bhranndaidh ("Song to Brandy").

-Iain Ruadh's poetry, according to Maggie Craig, is replete with references to the Christian Bible.
+Iain Ruadh's poetry is replete with references to the Christian Bible.
 For example, he compared the Jacobite rising to the events of the Book of Exodus, as an effort to set the British people free from enslavement to both Whig political ideology and the House of Hanover.
 His most famous poem, John Roy's Psalm, which was composed in English while its author was on the run after Culloden, is an adaptation of the Metrical rendering of Psalm 23: